a2p1k02/vyu/README.md

 ## Description:
 Previously, it was a replacement for the standard Photo app from Windows 10.<br>
-But I revisited the concept and now it is a cross-platform photo viewer application written under the GPL V3 license.
+But I revisited the concept and now it is a open-source lightweight cross-platform photo viewer application written under the GPL V3 license.

 ## How to build:
 1. Install Qt5 (ex. for Arch Linux ```sudo pacman -S qt5```